-In the jeweler industry, there are many stories we have heard from our grandmothers, friends or the media about diamonds, gemstones and gold.
-So it is really no surprise that over time many myths have been built up around these stories.
+In the jewelry industry, we have heard all the rumors and myths about diamonds, gemstones and gold.
+So it is really no surprise that over time, it is hard to know what is true or not about jewelry.
 We'd like to do our best to debunk these false rumors, so here are our top 10 jewelry myths we hear time and time again.

 SAPPHIRES ARE ONLY BLUE